The Shivering Truth

 The Shivering Truth is an American adult stop-motion animated anthology horror comedy television series created by Vernon Chatman and directed by Chatman and Cat Solen.
 The show is produced by Solen with PFFR and ShadowMachine, and features a wide range of voice talents besides Chatman, including Janeane Garofalo, Jonah Hill, Trey Parker, David Cross, Jordan Peele, Kyle Mooney, Julia Davis, Tierra Whack, Will Forte, and Josh Gad, amongst others.
-The Shivering Truth premiered on December 10, 2018 on Adult Swim, with the pilot episode having been released online on May 22, 2018 on the Adult Swim website.
+The Shivering Truth premiered on December 10, 2018 on Cartoon Network's late-night programming block Adult Swim, with the pilot episode having been released online on May 22, 2018 on the Adult Swim website.

 In November 2019, Adult Swim renewed the series for a second season, which premiered on May 10, 2020.

-Style and content
+Overview

 When announced in a press release by Adult Swim in May 2017, The Shivering Truth was described as "a delicately crafted, darkly surreal anthology comedy, a miniature propulsive omnibus cluster bomb of painfully riotous daymares all dripping with the orange goo of dream logic.
 A series of loosely-linked emotional parables about stories within tales that crawled out of the deepest caverns of your unconscious mind and became lovingly animated in breath-slapping stop motion – in other words, it is the TRUTH".

+Development

 The characters in the show are 10 in puppets with wire-based armatures, created with silicone, wool, polystyrene, and resin.
 Chatman stated that around six months of physical production, a month of recording, and 2 1/2 months of post-production were needed to complete six episodes.
 Chatman has noted several inspirations for his work on the show, including Terry Gilliam's work on Monty Python's Flying Circus, stating that "I saw it when I was very young, so it scared me.
 I didn't know when the animation was beginning or ending."
 He also explained that "A lot of my influences are non-animated, primarily in short films, novels, even radio shows.
 A recent one is David Eagleman's books on the brain.
 He's a neuroscientist and he gives you 40 different versions of the afterlife, and none of them can co-exist."
 Solen has spoken on her inspirations as well, saying that "I loved the movie The Wizard of Speed and Time, which is a cautionary tale about making movies.
 Another film that I loved as a kid was Nicolas Roeg's [film] adaptation of Roald Dahl's The Witches, which featured both Anjelica Huston and Jim Henson's puppets.
 It scared me so much!"